 A dancing mummy mommy.
 Moves every four beats towards the player.
 Sometimes summons a breakdancing baby mummy instead of moving.
 The baby mummy moves towards the player every other beat.
 Appears in Zone 4.

-There is a random boss encounter at the end of every zone.
+There is a boss encounter at the end of every zone.
+The boss you fight at each zone is randomly picked.
 Each boss functions in a different way, each having its own game mechanic associated to it.
 Each boss also has a legion of other enemies alongside that may stand in the player's way.
 Once the boss is defeated, all other enemies disappear.
 When the player defeats a boss without missing, there is a flawless victory bonus where the player can choose to open one of three chests.

 Each boss functions slightly differently and may have different minions in different zones.
 The deeper the zone is, the more health they will also have.